VICIWUOHA/airflow-dbt-magic/README.md

         - Value: YOUR_CREATED_DBT_JOB_ID
         - Description: DBT meetup Job ID

 3. Turn on the two **fakestore_** dags and Trigger the Dag Named _**fakestore_elt_pipeline**_.
 If this Runs SuccessFully , the _**fakestore_dbt_job_pipeline**_ would automagically get triggered based on the dataset schedule.
-See more on [Airflow Datasets](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html)
+See more on [Airflow Datasets](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html).

 4. Wait for the dbt dag to complete running and navigate to the dbt cloud UI to see that the dag was triggered via the API.
 For more notes on the operation of this dag, see [DbtCloudOperator](https://airflow.apache.org/docs/apache-airflow-providers-dbt-cloud/stable/operators.html).
-In Standard practices, there are packages that can be used with dbt core to convert your entire dbt project into airflow tasks for easier management.
-An example is [Astronomer Cosmos](https://github.com/astronomer/astronomer-cosmos)
+In More complex Setups, there are packages that can be used with dbt core to convert your entire dbt project into airflow tasks for easier management.
+An example is [Astronomer Cosmos](https://github.com/astronomer/astronomer-cosmos).

 Credits:
 ===========================